ZHOUWeilian/SensingAirPollution/README.md

 Urban Climate: Exploring Multi-Air-Pollutant from Streetscape Imagery Using Statistical and Deep Learning: A Novel and Comprehensive Investigation in Hong Kong.

 ## Demo code is released.
 You can try it by your own data.
-## Due to the policy of Project, we can provide an example 'demo_data' for your references.
+## Due to the policy of Project, we can only provide an example 'demo_data' for your references.

 ![Alt text](https://github.com/ZHOUWeilian/SensingAirPollution/blob/main/concept.png)
 This figure is for the conference version, submitted to the ICESA2025.